How To Buy A Home: 3 Concessions That Are Better Than A Price Cut

 When you purchase property, everything's up for negotiation.
 That includes the price, contingencies, closing costs, inspections, timing, financing, repairs and other considerations.
 It isn't always easy knowing how to buy a home and what to push for when negotiating.

-Focusing solely on the price may not always be the smartest strategy.Click to see today's rates (Sep 24th, 2017)
+Focusing solely on the price may not always be the smartest strategy.Verify your new rate (Nov 23rd, 2017)

 If you're a cash-strapped buyer, closing costs are not welcome.
 In fact, for some programs, closing costs can outstrip your down payment!